fablabnbg/inkscape-silhouette/USERGUIDE.md

 On the bottom will also be a string shown below that would remind you what settings this was generated with.
 - `mark distance from document: Left=10.0mm, Top=10.0mm; mark to mark distance: X=190.0mm, Y=277.0mm;`

 Note: You have the option of using the provided template at `examples/registration-marks-cameo-silhouette-a4-maxi.svg` for Silhouette Cameo using A4 paper format.
+Cameo 5 Alpha users can use the ready-made A4 template at `templates/silhouette-cameo-5-alpha-registration-marks-a4.svg` without running the regmark generator.

 ---